-In relation to the relief measures for customers affected by the pandemic, and in the second instance, affected by the economic effects derived from the war in Ukraine, in Spain and Peru, the possibility of carrying out extensions both in the maturity period as well as in the grace period in financing with public guarantees are still in force.
-In Spain, they can be requested by companies and self-employed from June 30, 2022, after the expiration of the Temporary State Aid Framework approved by the European Commission, and in Peru, the Decree was approved in May, with eligibility in this measure in place until June 30, 2023 after the extension of the initial period that ended on December 31, 2022.
+In relation to the relief measures for customers affected by the pandemic, and additionally, affected by the economic effects derived from the war in Ukraine, in Spain and Peru, the possibility of carrying out extensions both in the maturity period as well as in the grace period in financing with public guarantees are still in force.
+In Spain, they can be requested by companies and the self-employed from June 30, 2022, after the expiration of the Temporary State Aid Framework approved by the European Commission.
+In Peru, the Decree was approved in May 2022, with eligibility in this measure in place until June 30, 2023, after the extension of the initial period that ended on December 31, 2022.

-In addition, on November 23, 2022, Royal Decree-Law 19/2022, of November 22, was published.
-It amends the Code of Good Practices, establishes a new Code of Good Practices easing the interest rates hike on mortgage loans agreements related to primary residences, and provides for other structural measures aiming to improve the loan market.
+In addition, on November 23, 2022, the Royal Decree-Law 19/2022, on November 22, was published.
+It amends the Code of Good Practices, establishes a new Code of Good Practices easing the interest rates hikes on mortgage loans agreements related to primary residences and provides for other structural measures aiming to improve the loan market.
 In November 30, 2022, the BBVA Board of Directors agreed the adherence to the new Code of Good Practices with effect from January 1, 2023.
 The number and amount of the transactions granted to clients in accordance with the new Code of Good Practices have been very low.

 Calculation of expected losses due to credit risk

-In addition to the individualized and collective estimates of the expected losses and the macroeconomic estimates in accordance with what is described in IFRS 9, the estimate at the end of the quarter includes the effect on the expected losses of the macroeconomic forecasts' update, which considers the current global environment, which has been affected by the war in Ukraine, the evolution of interest rates, inflation rates or the prices of commodities.
+For the estimation of expected losses, the models include individual and collective estimates, taking into account the macroeconomic forecasts in accordance with IFRS 9.
+Thus, the estimate at the end of the quarter includes the effect on expected losses of updating macroeconomic forecasts, which take into account the current global environment, which has been affected by the war in Ukraine, the evolution of interest rates, inflation rates and commodity prices.

 Additionally, the Group can supplement the expected losses either by the consideration of additional risk drivers, the incorporation of sectorial particularities or that may affect a set of operations or borrowers, following a formal internal process established for the purpose.